 Another method is to take black-and-white photographs of your landscape.
 Without the color, the space can appear new and you can examine it more objectively.

 2. Prune the overwhelming shrubs

 You don’t have to go all out with the pruning.
 For a neat, well-kept look, skirt the shrubs by pruning around the base and removing branches located within six inches of the ground.
 Also, tend to any plants that are touching the house as this can cause the paint to chip off while also inviting mold and infestations.
-Ideally, plants should be pruned eight inches to one feet away from your home to open up the space and make it easy to paint or pressure wash your home’s exterior.
+Ideally, plants should be pruned eight inches to one foot away from your home to open up the space and make it easy to paint or pressure wash your home’s exterior.

 3. Incorporate colorful plants to make your landscape vibrant

 The focal area of the yard that you want to accentuate, must be tastefully colorful.
 You can achieve this quite easily by adding a few container plantings in a color scheme that matches the stony exterior or color of your house, or the shrubs in the vicinity.
-If your patio furniture has faded, peeled or chipped off, cleaning, painting and staining them can invigorate the space as well.
+If your patio furniture has faded, peeled, or chipped off, cleaning, painting, and staining them can invigorate the space as well.

 4. Give a thought to the walkway

 If you don’t have a walkway, you may want to consider one to increase the safety of your outdoor space.
-A clearly designated and brightly-lit walkway can make it convenient for guests and visitors to make their way around your property, avoid foot traffic jams, and keep accidental injuries at bay.
+A clearly designated and brightly lit walkway can make it convenient for guests and visitors to make their way around your property, avoid foot traffic jams, and keep accidental injuries at bay.
 To get the best results from landscaping and take curb appeal to the next level, we recommend engaging a professional landscaping service.